 How does Ajax Work

-Ajax is a term coined by Jesse James Garrett and that became popular since the publication of the article Ajax: A New Approach to Web applications, published in February 2005, is a shortcut for Asynchronous JavaScript and XML.
+Ajax, a term coined by Jesse James Garrett that became popular after the publication of the article Ajax: A New Approach to Web Applications in February 2005, is short for Asynchronous JavaScript and XML.

 The normal behavior of the Internet that involves sending pages to the browser is completely changed by the use of Ajax.